dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 ```

 #### Partitions and parallelism
 Collections can **scale dynamically** with Azure DocumentDB’s [partition support](https://azure.microsoft.com/documentation/articles/documentdb-partition-data/#single-partition-and-partitioned-collections).
-Partitioned collections have a potential higher throughput and requires a Partition Key configuration.
-Single-partition cannot be changed to Partitioned collections, so **plan ahead**, if your application data might grow beyond 10GB or you need more than 10,000 Request Units per second, you might as well evaluate Partitioned collections.
+Partitioned collections have a potentially higher throughput and require a Partition Key configuration.
+Single-partition collections cannot be changed to Partitioned collections, so **plan ahead**: if your application data might grow beyond 10GB or you need more than 10,000 Request Units per second, you might as well evaluate Partitioned collections.

 ![DocumentDB Partitioned collections](https://cdn.auth0.com/blog/aspnetcore-and-documentdb/partitioned.png)

 Furthermore, each of the operations we described earlier will require an additional Partition Key value as part of the [RequestOptions](https://msdn.microsoft.com/library/microsoft.azure.documents.client.requestoptions.aspx) class.

-Partitions let us take advantage of parallel queries on multiple collections for the best throughput by using .Net’s [Task Parallel Library](https://msdn.microsoft.com/library/dd460717.aspx).
+Partitions help optimize throughput by allowing us to take advantage of parallel queries on multiple collections by using .Net’s [Task Parallel Library](https://msdn.microsoft.com/library/dd460717.aspx).

 >For a more detailed look at implementing Partition querying, take a look at the [official sample GitHub repository](https://github.com/Azure/azure-documentdb-dotnet/tree/master/samples/code-samples/Partitioning).

+## Aside: Using Auth0 with Azure DocumentDB
+Azure DocumentDB can be integrated as a [custom database provider](https://auth0.com/blog/auth0-with-azure-documentdb) by [using the MongoDB protocol](https://azure.microsoft.com/documentation/articles/documentdb-create-mongodb-account/).

+Create a custom database connection by going to the _Connections > Database_ in your [Auth0 management dashboard](https://manage.auth0.com/) and build your MongoDB _connection string_ by obtaining the credentials from your Azure DocumentDB account on the [Azure Portal](https://portal.azure.com):

+`mongodb://<your_service_name>:<your_password>==@<your_service_name>.documents.azure.com:10250/auth0?ssl=true`

+You can then use it on your **Database Action Scripts** sections.

+For a step by step guide, you can view [Planet-scale authentication with Auth0 and Azure DocumentDB](https://auth0.com/blog/auth0-with-azure-documentdb/)

 ## Conclusion
-Azure DocumentDB is a fast and flexible cloud storage service that will work on mostly any use case scenario and can work along with Auth0 in a very streamlined fashion.
+Azure DocumentDB is a fast and flexible cloud storage service that will work on almost any use case scenario and can work along with Auth0 in a highly streamlined fashion.
-Remember that a **full sample**, including extensions and providers is [available on GitHub](https://github.com/ealsur/auth0documentdb).
+Remember that a **full sample**, including extensions and providers, is [available on GitHub](https://github.com/ealsur/auth0documentdb).